 Generate sameAs statements to allow use of URIs in the adopted version of the LCC Standard: United States, UnitedKingdom and CzechRepublic

 Generate Individuals for 3 Languages which are referenced by Country elements in ISO-3166 but not yet included in the ISO-367-2 Languages standard.
 The have language codes of 001, 002 and crs.
-The latter is included in ISO-367-3 but that is not part of the LCC language ontologies.
+The latter is included in ISO-367-3 a dummy element for which is created in the same XSL.

 Process each Country as follows: